LucasDaSilva96/CV-Application-Generator/README.md

-# CV-Application-Generator
-This is the Project: CV Application from The Odin Project
+#This is the Project: CV Application from The Odin Project